Style Guide

 Escape it with [=||=] to display || unchanged.

-How to I apply styles to the elements of the table, like an ID to the table row, or a class/style to the TD?
+How do I apply styles to the elements of the table, like an ID to the table row, or a class/style to the TD?

 See $WikiStyleApply.